 Let us know in the discussions below if you come across another variant of the j9+.

 The iRobot Roomba j9+ is a high-end robot vacuum that offers self-emptying and real-time hazard avoidance capability.
 It looks and feels like a high-end appliance, delivering good overall debris pickup performance.
-However, there's a significant gulf in overall features and usability compared to a lot of other similarly-priced alternatives, like the Roborock S8.
+However, there's a significant gulf in overall features and usability compared to many other similarly-priced alternatives, like the Roborock S8.
 The lack of LIDAR mapping and overly sensitive hazard detection and dirt detection systems result in inconsistent, unpredictable pathing and, at times, incomplete room coverage.
 You can't change any of its cleaning settings on the fly, and its companion app is buggy and has an unintuitive interface.

 If you're looking for alternatives, check out our recommendations for the best robot vacuums, the best robotic vacuums for hardwood floors, and the best robot vacuums for pet hair.